 Essay Topics: Dealing With Compelling Common App Prompts

 Are you willing to know what to expect from your college application?
-That’s fair because an admission essay is almost your only chance to show members of the admissions committee who you are and to prove that you deserve to be studying at that particular institution.
-If you thought that the scores you get on exams and tests, as well as the final grades for different high school disciplines, are enough to stand out from the other applicants and to be accepted, you were wrong.
+That’s fair because an admission essay is almost your only chance to show members of the admissions committee who you are and to prove that you deserve to be studying at that institution.
+If you thought the scores you get on exams and tests, and the final grades for different high school disciplines, are enough to stand out from the other applicants and to be accepted, you were wrong.

 Every student has some talents, interests, and background, which form their personality and make them different.
 If you truly believe you have something that makes you unique, share your personal story.